The return of the legendary US airline you've probably never heard of

 The troubled years

-But, says Dr. F. Robert van der Linden, curator of Air Transportation and Special Purpose Aircraft at the Smithsonian Institution in Washington, DC, the myriad ways the carrier was plagued throughout the last 10-15 years of its existence are more likely to define its legacy.
+But, says F. Robert van der Linden, curator of air transportation and special purpose aircraft at the Smithsonian Institution in Washington, DC, the myriad ways the carrier was plagued throughout the last 10 to 15 years of its existence are more likely to define its legacy.

 Linden cites labor troubles and a litany of management issues the company was ultimately unable to resolve.